elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ![Flow copy](/assets/img/tenant-management-guide/managing-flows/Screenshot_9.png)

+> **Note:** If you need to publish a Flow not in the current Workspace, you can use the Export Flow(s) feature, which is described in detail [here](/getting-started/copy-and-export-flow).

 To switch between real-time and ordinary types, navigate to see your Flows.
 Then click on the corresponding icon to open the settings menu of the selected Flow:

 ![Switch to real-time](/assets/img/tenant-management-guide/managing-flows/Screenshot_10.png)